Yue-ZHAO/DelftX_DBBuild/README.md

 ### 2.2 Our current schema

-Our current schema mainly consists of four modules, which are named as Observations, Submissions, Collaborations and UserModes.
+Our current schema is mainly based on the moocdb project.
+It consists of four modules, which are named as Observations, Submissions, Collaborations and UserModes.

 ![Alt](./MOOCdb_Data_Model.png "Title")